Book of Moses Essay #6

 Was Enoch a Wild Man?

 Enoch was certainly not an “unholy wild man.”
 But does he actually fit the description of a “holy wild man”?
 Two ways of answering this question present themselves.
 The first option is quite simple and obvious.
 The second is more complex and speculative but may offer a more complete explanation of what little relevant information we have in scripture.
-In order to adequately discuss both options, this Insight will be a little longer than usual.
+In order to adequately discuss both options, this Essay will be a little longer than usual.

 Option 1: Enoch was a “holy wild man,” somewhat of the same mold as John the Baptist.
 In certain respects, Enoch seems to fit the bill of a “holy wild man” when we compare him with John the Baptist.
 Like Enoch, John the Baptist drew crowds who had more interest in seeing some “strange thing”26 than in hearing their entrenched beliefs challenged.
 The Book of Moses account paints the people addressed by Enoch as spiritual cousins to Paul’s Athenian audience who “spent their time in nothing else, but either to tell, or to hear some new thing.”27 Had Enoch’s appearance been a trivial, commonplace event, a mere “reed shaken in the wind,”28 they would have just stayed home to begin with—as unchanged as they were when they returned home after hearing him.
 Surely, as the account implies, such individuals would not have left their tents simply “to gaze upon an everyday sight,” 29especially when, as with John, they would have had to travel to “the hills and high places”30 to find him.